Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Koopman Eigenfunctions and Modes

 \subsection{Koopman Eigenfunctions}

 We first set the necessary degree of smoothness of $P$, required to develop the theory.
-This setting is highly non-restrictive and accommodates most useful linear and nonlinear dynamics.
+This setting is highly non-restrictive and accommodates most useful linear and nonlinear dynamics, for both local and nonlocal settings.
 We refer to the operator $P$ in the dynamical system \eqref{eq:disDynamicalSystem}. \begin{assumption}[Piecewise Continuous $P$] The operator $P:\mathbb{R}^N\to \mathbb{R}^N$ is in $C^0$ a.e. with zero Dirac measures. \end{assumption} This leads to the following Lemma. \begin{lemma}[Continuous solution $\bm{x}(t)$] If the operator $P$ in Eq. \eqref{eq:disDynamicalSystem} admits Assumption \ref{assu:c0dynamics} then the solution, $\bm{x}$, is in $C^1$ a.e. \end{lemma} \begin{proof} The solution of the dynamics is